 She paled.
 “I don’t think it would be good to let them know that you can read.”

-I could use the artisan’s language.
-It is very difficult to write, and very few people know it, but they taught it to me so I could communicate with them, if I needed to.
+I could use the artisan’s script.
+It is very difficult to write, but they taught it to me so I could communicate with them, if I needed to.

 “Still,” she said.
 “Telling them you want to send me home could hint that you’ve been talking to me.”